-If you wear makeup, keep it fairly natural and don’t be tempted to over apply.
+If you wear makeup, keep it fairly natural and don’t be tempted to over-apply.
 You want to look like yourself on your best day and look professional.
 If you usually wear a bold lipstick, go for it!

 Tip 2: Prep to Look Fresh

-If you are getting a haircut for your professional portrait session, make sure to do so well before the day.
+If you are getting a haircut for your business portrait session, make sure to do so well before the day.
 Gents should get a cut at least 2-3 days prior to allow time to get used to styling your new do.
 Ladies, if you are getting more than just a restyle, allow 1-2 weeks to get used to styling your hair.
 Also note that some shades of freshly dyed hair can look too vibrant for a week or so after dying.

 Try to get a good night sleep before the day.
 We all know that getting an extra hour or two will give you a bright and fresh start the following morning.
 On the day, make sure you allow time just before your shoot to freshen up and switch off from work for a bit.
 Go into your session with a positive mind and feel good about yourself.

 The key to a great headshot is to be relaxed.
 A great headshot is one where that warm welcoming personality shines through.
 Having a good rapport with your photographer will really help.
 Talk to them at the start of your session and let them know of any concerns you may have.
 A good professional photographer will always take the time to talk to you and help you feel confident and ready for a fun session.
 As an experienced corporate photographer, I know that many clients get a bit nervous about having their portrait taken.
 It’s not something you do every day and relaxing in front of the camera doesn’t always come naturally.
 Engage the camera as you would a normal conversation.
 Show your future client that you are a friendly and welcoming person they want to do business with.
 And most of all, have fun.